IsaacWoods/poplar/book/syscalls/map_memory_object.md

 ### Parameters
 `a` - a handle to the MemoryObject.
 `b` - a handle to the AddressSpace.
 The zero handle indicates to map the memory object into the task's AddressSpace.
+`c` - the virtual address to map the MemoryObject at, if it does not need to be mapped at a specific address.
+      Should be null if the MemoryObject supplies the address.
-`c` - a pointer to which the kernel will write the virtual address at which the MemoryObject was mapped.
+`d` - a pointer to which the kernel will write the virtual address at which the MemoryObject was mapped.
 Ignored if null.

 ### Returns
 - `0` if the system call succeeded